Applying for Admission: Bachelor’s Degree Programs

 See Applying for Admission: International Students page for additional information.

-For admission to baccalaureate-level programs, applicants must fulfill either:
+For admission to baccalaureate-level programs, applicants must:

 - have a high school diploma, and